CHRIST THE DELIVERER: SEVEN (EXCERPT OF BEHOLD MY SERVANT!)

 In Jesus, man reigns on the highest throne of the universe.

-But we see Jesus, who was made a little lower than the angels for the suffering of death, crowned with glory and honour; that he by the grace of God should taste death for every man.
+But we see Jesus, who was made a little lower than the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone.
 (Hebrews 2:9)

 Jesus is our Redeemer, our Kinsman who redeems us (Leviticus, Chapter 25).
 If it were not for Him, people never could come into their inheritance as sons of God.
 Through Christ’s obedience and atoning blood it has been made possible for us to enter the plan of salvation and to receive the Holy Spirit of God.